 Norton Anthology Recitation Contest – College and high school students can submit their recitation of a famous work for this annual competition.

 Bruce Stanley Memorial Poetry Series – RACC welcomes local poets to campus for this quarterly series that is open to everyone.
 Guests are invited to share their work during an open mic at the end of the event.
-For more information, please contact Hettie Campion (email@example.com).
+For more information, please contact Sarah Hess (email@example.com).

 RACC Idols – A student talent competition held each winter with the winner and first runner-up advancing to Berks Got Talent.
 For more information, please contact Sue Gelsinger (firstname.lastname@example.org).